kw4rgs/clusterify/README.md

 ## Information 📢

 -   K-means is a clustering algorithm that tries to partition a set of points into K sets (clusters) such that the points in each cluster tend to be near each other.
-It is unsupervised because the points have no external classification.
+It is unsupervised because the points have no external classification, which means that it does not require training data.

 -   K-nearest neighbors is a classification (or regression) algorithm that in order to determine the classification of a point, combines the classification of the K nearest points.
-It is supervised because you are trying to classify a point based on the known classification of other points.
+It is supervised because you are trying to classify a point based on the known classification of other points (it does require training data or a trained model).

 ## Requirements 📝